San Ysidro McDonald's massacre: July 18, 1984

-Murders
+Shooting

 At approximately 3:56 p.m. on July 18, Huberty drove his black Mercury Marquis sedan into the parking lot of the McDonald's restaurant on San Ysidro Boulevard.
 In his possession were a 9mm Browning HP semi-automatic pistol, (Note: Some sources describe this pistol as being an automatic firearm.) a 9mm Uzi carbine, a Winchester 1200 12-gauge pump-action shotgun, and a box and a cloth bag filled with hundreds of rounds of ammunition for each weapon.
 A total of 45 customers were present inside the restaurant.

 Entering the restaurant minutes later, Huberty first aimed his shotgun at a 16-year-old employee named John Arnold from a distance of approximately fifteen feet.
 As he did so, the assistant manager, Guillermo Flores, shouted: "Hey, John, that guy's going to shoot you!"
 According to Arnold, when Huberty pulled the trigger, "nothing happened."
-As Huberty inspected his gun, the manager of the restaurant, 22-year-old Neva Caine, walked toward the service counter of the restaurant in the direction of Arnold, as Arnold—believing the incident to be a distasteful joke—began to walk away from the gunman.
+As Huberty inspected his shotgun, which was jammed, the manager of the restaurant, 22-year-old Neva Caine, walked toward the service counter of the restaurant in the direction of Arnold, as Arnold—believing the incident to be a distasteful joke—began to walk away from the gunman.
 Huberty fired his shotgun toward the ceiling before aiming the Uzi at Caine, shooting her once beneath her left eye.
 Caine died minutes later.

 Immediately after shooting Caine, Huberty fired his shotgun at Arnold, wounding the teenager in the chest and arm, before shouting a comment to the effect of, "Everybody on the ground."
 Huberty then referred to all present in the restaurant as "dirty swine, Vietnam assholes," before claiming that he had "killed a thousand" and that he intended to "kill a thousand more."
 Upon hearing Huberty's profane rant and seeing Caine and Arnold shot, one customer, 25-year-old Victor Rivera, tried to persuade Huberty not to shoot anyone else.
-In response, Huberty shot Rivera fourteen times, repeatedly shouting "shut up" as Rivera screamed in pain.
+In response, Huberty fatally shot Rivera fourteen times, repeatedly shouting "shut up" as Rivera screamed in pain.